lana-shanghai/decentraland_basics/README.md

 # decentraland_basics
-Click the box to send it up, view my precious CryptoKitty and see the contract address.
+Hello world.
+Click the box to send it up, view my precious CryptoKitty and test the payment button that opens Metamask.

 **Install the CLI**